khivi/MDP-DP-RL/README.md

 ----------------------
 Coming soon are LSTD and Policy Gradient Algorithms (the latter is motivated by the inability of the currently implemented algorithms to handle continuous action spaces, eg: for the Portfolio Management example).

+## Running on Docker
+- `./bin/console.sh` will run a shell within docker
+    - has packages have been setup
+    - supports bash history